-VINCI Energies works in 51 countries, helping public authorities and business clients roll out, equip, operate and optimise their energy, transport and communication infrastructure, industrial facilities and buildings.
+VINCI Energies helps public authorities and business clients roll out, equip, operate and optimise their energy, transport and communication infrastructure, industrial facilities and buildings.

 Eurovia serves local authorities by developing mobility solutions for their transport infrastructure projects (roads, motorways, railways, light rail systems) and urban development projects, and by providing services (road network management and maintenance).
 Eurovia also operates a network of more than 400 quarries and industrial facilities (binder and coating plants).

 Eurovia and Citeos (VINCI Energies) have designed Lumi+, which combines a light-coloured surfacing mix with high-efficiency, low-energy LED lighting.
 Eurovia’s Mérignac R&D centre near Bordeaux devised the special surfacing.

 VINCI Construction is a global operator active in about 100 countries and eight sectors: buildings, facilities, transport infrastructure, hydraulic infrastructure, renewable and nuclear energy, environmental engineering, oil and gas, and mining.

 In early 2017, VINCI Construction formed a partnership with XtreeE and acquired an interest in the French startup, a world leader in 3D concrete printing.